 An average year sees the firm invite around 18 candidates to join one of its week-long vacation schemes.
 These typically take place in early summer.
 Attendees spend their week working in a single department, though they also attend meetings with current trainees, lunches with partners and feedback sessions with their supervisor.
 “The feedback in particular is described as 'invaluable' by participants,” says head of learning and development, Susie Halliday.
 At the end of the scheme, candidates who impress are invited to attend an assessment centre a few weeks later.

 The firm invites around 36 applicants to assessment centres, which typically run overthree days.
 The assessment centres are attended by direct applicants who impress on paper, as well as vacation schemers who make the biggest splash.
 The firm occasionally puts an additional day on the schedule if there are lots of promising candidates.

 The assessment day includes an exercise in which candidates research two topics beforehand.
 In groups of three or four, they decide between them on the day which topic to present in front of a panel.
 Afterwards, they field a small Q&A session.
 “Try to think of a commercial angle to your topic,” advised a current trainee.
 “For example, if you're discussing something energy-related you could link it to some of Foot Anstey's renewable energy clients.”
-Attendees also complete a written exercise, which might take the form of spotting legal issues in a hypothetical scenario or ranking firm aspects like client service in order of priority.
+Attendees also complete a written exercise, which might take the form of spotting commercial issues in a hypothetical scenario or ranking firm aspects like client service in order of priority.

 Part of the day includes a networking lunch with various partners and current trainees.
 “It's a great opportunity to get to know the partner running your interview afterwards,” one trainee revealed.
-The lunch isn't assessed, though our sources emphasised the importance of staying on the ball nevertheless: “One time an applicant did a rude impression of a partner in front of me and another trainee, which did not go down well.
+The lunch isn't assessed, though our sources emphasised the importance of staying on the ball nevertheless: “One time an applicant did a strange impression of a partner in front of me and another trainee, which did not go down well.
 I wouldn't suggest relaxing too much.”

-The aforementioned interview can take up to an hour: it involves competency-based questions and is held with a partner and a member of HR.
+The aforementioned interview can take up to an hour: it involves competency-based questions and is held with two partners or a partner and a member of HR.
 Our sources at the firm tell us they're looking for commercial awareness as well as real-life examples that illustrate how a candidate is ready for a trainee role.

 The ideal candidate

 Foot Anstey hopefuls need at least a 2:1 degree to be considered.
-Alongside this, the firm is looking for candidates with confidence, enthusiam and a positive attitude, we're told.
+Alongside this, the firm is looking for candidates with confidence, enthusiasm and a positive attitude, we're told.
 The more work experience someone has, the better, particularly if it's at another large regional law firm.